Ribes: United States

+White pine blister rust

+Ribes species are a telial stage host for the white pine blister rust fungus Cronartium ribicola.
+Infected Ribes individuals display yellow spotting on their leaves that appear orange and raised on the abaxial leaf surface.
+Severely infected plants may even lose foliage.
+Infection occurs when wind-borne C. ribicola spores from Ribes individuals make contact with the needles of a five-needled pine.
+The fungus eventually spreads to the entirety of the tree.
+Pine infection usually occurs in late summer or early fall, as the moderate temperatures and high relative humidity create optimal conditions for C. ribicola spore germination.

+Most species of wild and cultivated Ribes species have demonstrated R-gene and multigenetic resistance to white pine blister rust, which are the two dominant forms of genetic disease resistance in plants.
+The species R. nigrum and R. hudsonianum var. petiolare are particularly vulnerable to white pine blister rust infection.

 Uses

 A number of species produce edible berries, some of which are categorized as currants and gooseberries.

 Blackfoot people used blackcurrant root (Ribes hudsonianum) for the treatment of kidney diseases and menstrual and menopausal problems.
 The Cree used the fruit of Ribes glandulosum as a fertility enhancer to assist women in becoming pregnant.

 European immigrants who settled in North America in the 18th century typically made wine from both red and white currants.